Written By: Robert E. Sheriff, MS, CSP, CIH, President

-Almost all safety inspections at construction sites use some form of a checklist.
+Most safety inspections at construction sites use some form of a checklist.
 There are hundreds of them available and they can vary from a couple of pages to 20, 30, or more pages.

 I can honestly say that I have never seen a construction site safety inspection checklist that was perfect for any project—even though I made up the checklist myself!
 The reason is simple.
 “A checklist will not a safe site make!”
+Another issue is that regulations change such as the new fall protection requirements, silica regulations, and electrical safety.
+What’s more construction methods and materials change continuously.

 Most safety inspections’ checklists suffer from some basic weaknesses.